11 Best Marketing Analytics Tools (2026)

 Matomo gives you 100% data ownership, either self-hosted (free) or cloud-hosted.
 The self-hosted version is genuinely unlimited -- no event caps, no sampling, no data retention limits.
 You pay only for your server.

-Best for: Organizations that require full data ownership for compliance reasons (healthcare, government, finance).
+Best for: Organizations that require full data ownership for compliance reasons (healthcare, government, finance, EU-based businesses).
 The self-hosted option is the most privacy-respecting analytics solution available.
+If you want privacy without the maintenance, Plausible or Fathom are simpler cloud alternatives.

 10. Supermetrics

-Supermetrics isn't an analytics tool -- it's the plumbing that connects your marketing data sources to your reporting tools.
+Supermetrics is not an analytics tool -- it is the plumbing that connects your marketing data sources to your reporting tools.
 Pull data from 100+ sources (Google Ads, Meta, LinkedIn, TikTok, Shopify) into Google Sheets, Looker Studio, BigQuery, or Snowflake.

 The 2025 acquisition of Relay42 (a real-time CDP) moves Supermetrics from pure data extraction into data activation.
-Supermetrics AI agents can now query live marketing metrics automatically.
+Supermetrics AI agents can now query live marketing metrics and trigger actions based on thresholds.

 Best for: Marketing teams and agencies that need to centralize reporting from dozens of ad platforms.
-Not a replacement for GA4 or Mixpanel -- it complements them.
+Not a replacement for GA4 or Mixpanel -- it complements them by piping their data (and every other marketing platform's data) into your reporting stack.

 Explore Supermetrics on Toolradar